fanxyuyu/DoyleBot/README.md

   - pout
   - smug

+*all the interaction have different results deppeding on the user being targeted, give it a try it's fun :)*

 **Others:**
 - 24 hour loop: a reminder message that shows every day at the same time

-  *all interactions hava unique responses using it on the main bot and on another bot*